vishalap320/structured-json/README.md

 - Feeding structured data to front-end apps, dashboards, or AI tools

 This script builds and prints a clean, categorized JSON structure from journal-like thoughts using only the built-in `json` library.

+## Purpose
+This dataset can be used for:

+Training or evaluating structured LLM output systems

+Testing JSON schema conformity

+Emotional state tracking

+Life journaling analysis

+Pattern recognition in personal habits

 ---